-To identify the benchmarks in the NSRS, NGS has traditionally placed markers, or permanent monuments, where the coordinates have been determined.
+To identify NSRS bench marks, NGS has traditionally placed permanent markers where coordinates have been determined.
 These markers are brass or bronze disks (metals that sustain weathering) and are set in concrete or bedrock.
 Each marker is about 9 centimeters wide and has information about NGS printed on its surface.

-With the advent of the Global Positioning System (GPS), NGS began to use different kinds of markers.
-These are made from long steel rods, driven to refusal (pushed into the ground until they won't go any farther.)
+Today, NGS uses a different kinds of marker made from long steel rods, driven to refusal (pushed into the ground until they won't go any farther.)
 The top of each rod is then covered with a metal plate.
 This method ensures that the mark won't move and that people can't destroy or remove it.
 After tying these marks into a specific horizontal or vertical datum, the mark can be included in the NSRS database.
 Once the coordinates of the mark are entered into this database, they are available for anyone to use.